 - Undershirts with built-in pockets

 Did you know that there is such thing as a safe that you can take with you when you travel?
 Portable vaults (like this one, for example) make it possible to protect money, travel documents, electronics, handguns, and more when traveling abroad.
-Many are compact enough to fit inside even a briefcase or backpack.
-So if you’re someone who tends to rely on the built-in safes in hotel rooms, a portable vault is a good option to consider.

 - You spot a wallet lying on the ground.
 Because people have a tendency to check where their own wallet is when they spot one lying on the ground, swindlers often leave wallets out in public places to see where tourists are keeping their own wallets.
 Then, stealing the wallet is as simple as reaching into a back pocket or handbag.